-For important information regarding safe operation of this type of vehicle, see the Preparing to drive your vehicle section in the Driving chapter of this owner guide.
+For important information regarding safe operation of this type of vehicle, see the Preparing to drive your vehicle section in this chapter.

 Loaded vehicles, with a higher center of gravity, may handle differently than unloaded vehicles.
 Extra precautions, such as slower speeds and increased stopping distance, should be taken when driving a heavily loaded vehicle.